Start preparing a couple weeks beforehand to make heading back to school stress-free

 “For certain, we’ve seen in the community in general more mental health needs and definitely for children,” she said.
 “We often see struggle after the summer.
 Some of that is expected because they’ve been out of school so long.
 The limited social interactions for safety reasons are having an impact on people in general.”

 She also wants children to tour the school if possible so they can learn what to anticipate once they go back to school.
+This can be an anxiety treatment for children.

 “They can tour the classroom, meet teachers and see where their locker is,” Mitchell said.
 “That exposure can help reduce anxiety about getting lost.
 For the elementary kids, they’ll even offer a meet-and-greet.
 The more you can make it less ambiguous that’s better.
 The same is true for the bus garage.
 We’ve seen kids for whom the bus is the biggest thing they stress about.
 Buses can be pretty chaotic.
 That also may be something they could anticipate.”